huangyuxiang03/huangyuxiang03.github.io/_pages/blogs/locret.md

 - Sparsity-based methods:

     No KV cache reduction is carried out.
-When computing the attention matrix, find some patterns according to heads or layers, and approach the complete matrix by only calculate limited entries.
+When computing the attention matrix, find some patterns according to heads or layers, and approach the complete matrix by only calculating limited entries.

 - Token-dropping:
     - Eviction-based.
 A scoring function (usually designed manually) is designed to assess the importance of each token (or each cache unit), then evict the units with low importance score.